-We also want to address the reviewer’s comment that kcat and Km cannot be reliably determined from data acquired at a single substrate concentration.
-First, we want to explain our reasons for using integrated Michaelis-Menten, followed by a general discussion about the accuracy of the method.
+In the following, we want to address the reviewer’s comment that kcat and Km cannot be reliably determined from data acquired at a single substrate concentration in more detail.
+First, we want to explain our reasons for using the integrated Michaelis-Menten formalism, followed by a general discussion about the accuracy of the method.

 1. Comparison of GEF and GAP assays and motivation for using integrated Michaelis-Menten equation to estimate the kinetic parameters of GTP hydrolysis

-A general difficulty with our measurements of both GAP and GEF GTPase kinetics of RAN/Gsp1 is the low Km and high kcat values compared to the in vitro measured values of other small GTPases and their GAPs and GEFs and relatively weak biochemical effects of mutations that are viable in yeast.
+A general difficulty with our measurements of both GAP and GEF GTPase kinetics of RAN/Gsp1 is the low Km and high kcat values compared to the in vitro measured values of other small GTPases and their GAPs and GEFs and the relatively weak biochemical effects of mutations that are viable in yeast.

-For the GEF assay we could obtain very reproducible measurements between biological replicates by avoiding the nucleotide loading step by measuring the decrease in Trp fluorescence due to tryptophan to mant-group FRET after GEF-mediated exchange (described in Klebe et al. Biochemistry, 1995a).
+For the GEF assay we were able to obtain very reproducible measurements between biological replicates by avoiding the nucleotide loading step and instead measuring the decrease in tryptophan fluorescence due to tryptophan to mant-group FRET after GEF-mediated exchange (as described in Klebe et al. Biochemistry, 1995a).

-Using intrinsic Trp fluorescence can in theory be used to measure GTP hydrolysis, as was used initially by Klebe et al, Biochemistry, 1995a, but the small change of fluorescence (10%, compared to 40% upon to Trp to mant FRET) is not compatible with a plate reader measurement, which was necessary for our large number of samples (for the GEF assay, we measured more than 1000 nucleotide exchange curves).
+Using intrinsic tryptophan fluorescence can in principle be used to measure GTP hydrolysis, as was used initially by Klebe et al, Biochemistry, 1995a, but the small change of fluorescence (10%, compared to 40% upon to tryptophan to mant FRET) is not compatible with a plate reader measurement, which was necessary for our relatively large number of samples (for the GEF assay, we measured more than 1000 nucleotide exchange curves).
 For that reason, we decided to use a more recently established protocol that uses a phosphate sensor (Mishra and Lambright, 2015), shown to work for GAP hydrolysis measurements for RAB GTPases, as well as more recently for RAS in Bandaru et al, 2017.